Alexandra Adler

-Alexandra Adler (24 September 1901 – 4 January 2001) was an Austrian neurologist and the daughter of psychoanalyst Alfred Adler.
+Alexandra Adler (24 September 1901 – 4 January 2001) was an Austrian neurologist and the daughter of psychoanalyst Alfred Adler and Raissa Adler.
 She has been described as one of the "leading systematizers and interpreters" of Adlerian psychology.
-Her sister was Socialist activist Valentine Adler.
+Her sister was socialist activist Valentine Adler.
 Alexandra Adler's husband was Halfdan Gregersen.

 Career

 Adler completed her medical studies at the University of Vienna in 1926, and then specialized in psychiatry at the University of Vienna Neuropsychiatric Hospital.
 She emigrated to the United States in 1935, where she worked as a neurology instructor at the Harvard Medical School.
 Also in 1935, she established the Journal of Psychology.
 In 1938, Adler became the medical director of the Alfred Adler Clinic, named after her father.
+Adler was one of the leading interpreters of her father's theory, where she published many theories discussing individual psychology.
 In 1946 she joined New York University College of Medicine's psychiatry department, and became a professor there in 1969.
 She also served as the president for the American Society of Adlerian Psychology.

-Medical Studies
+Medical studies

 From 1928 to 1938, Alexandra Adler conducted an investigation of known cases of encephalitis or encephalomyelitis at the Boston City Hospital.
 The study included over 100 patients.
 Patients were only admitted if encephalitis was the sole illness of the individual.
 The aim of the study was to contribute knowledge for these diseases.

 In 1937, Adler conducted a study along with the Harvard neurosurgeon Tracy Putnam.
 The study was conducted on the brain of a patient with multiple sclerosis, resulting in new information on how the disease affected the human body.
 Illustrations from the study are frequently used in medical literature.

 In 1943, Adler studied survivors of the Cocoanut Grove nightclub fire of 1942.
 The study found that 50% of the survivors still experienced trauma and disturbances a year after the accident.
 These symptoms included changes in personality such as lack of sleep, anxiety, guilt and fears of the event.
-It was also found that survivors were only recognizing parts of what happened.
+After observations and following up 46 patients of the acute stage, it was found that survivors were only recognizing parts of what happened.
 It was theorized that this was due to the stress or a possible lesion in the brain due to carbon monoxide exposure.
 Adler became one of the first neurologists to create a detailed documentation of what is known as post-traumatic stress disorder.
+Her findings allowed her to apply what she discovered to work with treatment for World War II Veterans, who potentially had PTSD.

-In the 1950s and throughout the 1960's, Adler continued her father's work of Adlerian psychology for possible treatments for schizophrenia, neuroses, and personality disorders.
+In the 1950s and throughout the 1960s, Adler continued her father's work of Adlerian psychology for possible treatments for schizophrenia, neuroses, and personality disorders.
 She believed this could be done through modern drug treatment, group therapy, and the existentialist and religious psychotherapies.

+Personal life

+In 1959, Adler married Halfdan Gregerson, a former dean at Williams College.

+She lived till the age of 99.
+She died on January 4, 2001, in New York City.